 The practice gave patients clear information to help them make informed choices.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-Both dentists described the conversations they had with patients to satisfy themselves they understood their treatment options.
-Details of these conversations were included in patient's dental records.
+A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.
+However these consent conversations, regarding the options, risks and benefits of the treatment need to be recorded in all patient's notes